ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/nlpql_eval.rst

         where Temperature.value >= 100.4;

 The ``where`` portion of the statement is the mathematical expression.
-NLPQL mathematical expressions cause a numerical result to be computed from data contained in a single task result document.
+NLPQL mathematical expressions produce a numerical result from data contained in a single task result document.
 The numerical result gets written to a new MongoDB document.

 An NLPQL logical expression is also found in a ``define`` statement and involves the logical operators ``AND``, ``OR``, and ``NOT``, such as: